jonvanveen/Adverse-Weather-Object-Tracking/README.md

 ## Discussion

 Future work in this area would include expanding the number of classes of detected objects.
 We could consider bicycles, street signs, animals, and other common entities encountered while driving.
 For example, one might apply image super-resolution techniques to enhance and decipher words on common street signs.
 We expect that constructing an accurate model for several classes of objects will be more difficult than our implementation in adverse conditions.

+Another direction of future work would involve increasing computational efficiency.
+For object tracking to be deployed in applications such as autonomous vehicles, the system must be able to produce accurate results in real time.
+While we showed the CUT image enhancement results in more accurate detection, it is nowhere near a real-time implementation.

 ## Source Code
 Code can be found at our [Github Repo](https://github.com/jonvanveen/Adverse-Weather-Object-Tracking).